 Sulorjena was trapped in an abusive marriage, unable to help herself.
 A grant of 1,000 Rupees (about £14) was enough to set her up in business: it enabled her to buy fruit and vegetables from a wholesaler, which she then sells in the local market and then from door to door in her village.
-She makes about £1 a day – not a lot, but enough to live on in India where the cost of living is much lower than in the UK, and she now has the independence and dignity that was denied her before.
+She made about £1 a day – not a lot, but enough to live on in India where the cost of living is much lower than in the UK, and it gave her the independence and dignity that was denied her before.
 It also took the stress out of her marriage - her husband stopped drinking and maltreating her, and has actually become a nice person!

 Numerous other people have been helped to set up in business – a small shop or other retailing, or an autorickshaw are the most popular.